-- You keep dozens of tabs open and spend too much time finding the one you want.
+- You keep dozens of tabs open and can’t find the one you want.

-- You have no good way to keep track of all your online stuff.
+- You have no good way to track all your online stuff.

 - Most of my efforts to publicize BrainTool did not move the needle at all.
 But a single positive review in a well-respected publication like ZDNet gave me all the early adopters I could handle.

 The latest version of BrainTool added the ability to search across all your topics, pages and notes....

 Bookmarks just don’t cut it.
 Pinned tabs, tab groups and vertical tabs only help a little.

 BrainTool gives you a better way to work in your browser....

 We’re all overburdened with information sources.
 We spend too much time trying to keep track of things and how to get back to them, and just leaving those 45 browser tabs open because we don’t know what to do with them.
 Having all these open loops and loose ends leads to a heavy psychic burden.
 Much has been written about the value of an empty mind to enable focus, productivity and flow.
 ‘Mind like water’ is the pleasant phrase David Allen uses in his Getting Things Done classic.
 A key aspect of GTD is getting things out of your mind, but safely stored and retrievable.
 BrainTool is a new type of tool designed to be a key part of how you do that.
 It’s a browser-based Topic Manager that revives and evolves the idea of a Topic Map - a supercharged index of all your information sources....

 Adding BrainTool into an emacs & org-mode workflow